 The links I share below are all very beautiful to hear and see.
 But some of them take time.
 You decide if you make time or let go of it.
 But letting go of it means missing something very special in my opinion.

-The third video is a TED talk of Evelyn called ‘How to truly listen’ and that one actually can be seen with subtitles in several languages.
+The second video is a TED talk of Evelyn called ‘How to truly listen’ and that one actually can be seen with subtitles in several languages.

 Last of Evelyn but not least, a famous piece of music, Maple Leaf Rag from Scott Joplin and her project with Björk called Oxygen.
 But there is much much more to listen, so just use YouTube.

 As extra I put a video of Fred Frith, a solo performance.
 He may have been ‘only’ the guest musician in the documentary, but his music is as much worth listening to.
 Very experimental and very interesting.
 Fred Frith is an English multi-instrumentalist, composer, and improvisor, best known for his guitar work.

 And because the title and lyrics are so perfectly fitting in all of this also a cover of the famous song ‘Sound of Silence’ from Simon and Garfunkel , performed by Disturbed.
 I chose this version because of the powerful expression and use of a percussion instrument in the video and music.